hohav/py-slippi/README.rst

 Usage
 =====

 py-slippi supports both event-based and object-based parsing.
-Object-based parsing is generally easier, but event-based parsing is more efficient and supports reading in-progress games, e.g. for in-progress games.
+Object-based parsing is generally easier, but event-based parsing is more efficient and supports reading partial or in-progress games.

 **Object-based parsing**::